 Update: Just minutes after running in the 2018 Melbourne Cup, The CliffsofMoher was put down after suffering a fractured right shoulder.
 He was euthanised on track.

 Regal Monarch was five years old.

-Later on Tuesday, it was announced that despite desperate attempts to save him, Regal Monarch had died.
+Later that day, it was announced that despite desperate attempts to save him, Regal Monarch had died.